 7.009.10 An Authorized Gaming Operator's failure to comply with the provisions of this Section may subject the owner licensee or manager to penalty and interest amounts pursuant to Section 9-1206.
 The Authorized Gaming Operator will be notified by the Commission in writing of any penalty or interest payable because of a late tax schedule filing or late tax payment.
 The Authorized Gaming Operator may, within 10 business days after receiving the notice, file a written request for a waiver with the Commission.
 The Commission will act on the request for waiver and notify the Authorized Gaming Operator in writing of the decision within 15 calendar days after receiving the request.
 If the Commission fails to act within the 15-day period the waiver is deemed granted.
 If the Commission denies the request for waiver the Authorized Gaming Operator may ask the Commission for a hearing.
 The request for hearing must be in writing and filed not later than 15 calendar days after receipt of the notice of denial.
 A hearing under this Section is not a disciplinary hearing.

-7.010 Cash Reserve Requirements.
+7.010 Cash Reserve Requirements-Casinos.

-7.010.01 Each Authorized Gaming Operator will maintain, in cash or cash equivalents, a cash reserve in an amount sufficient to protect patrons against defaults in payment of winnings owed by the holder of an Authorized Gaming Operator License.
+7.010.01 Each Authorized Gaming Operator will maintain, in cash or cash equivalents, a cash reserve in an amount sufficient to promptly pay winners of, or participants in authorized gaming activities and to protect patrons against defaults in payment of winnings owed by the holder of an Authorized Gaming Operator License.
 Cash equivalents are defined as all highly liquid investments with an original maturity of 3 months or less.
 The cash reserve requirements and any changes thereto will be submitted in writing to the Commission.
+Unless otherwise approved by the Commission, the formula for calculating minimum cash reserves is as follows:

+7.010.01A During the first month of operation, cash reserves must meet or exceed one hundred percent (100%) of licensee’s projected payout to patrons (electronic gaming device and table game drop minus licensee win) for a weekly period, defined as seven (7) gaming days, based on the average daily payout multiplied by seven (7).

+7.010.01B In the second and subsequent months of operation, cash reserves must meet or exceed one hundred percent (100%) of licensee’s actual payout to patrons (electronic gaming device and table game drop minus licensee win) for a weekly period, based on the average daily payout multiplied by seven (7) from the previous month’s operation.

 CHAPTER 8: INVOLUNTARY EXCLUSIONS